tmbarbour/cncjs_custom_css/README.md

 ```

 -- cd to the 'dist' directory

 -- cd to cncjs

 -- cd to app

 - Inside the app directory there should be a app.css file.
 Append the contents of the custom_cncjs.css to that file
+You can append using the linux 'cat' command, or in windows you can edit and update in notepad
 - VERY IMPORTANT TO USE TWO GREATER THAN SIGNS TO APPEND AND NOT REPLACE

 -- cat ~/my_download_dir/cncjs_custom_css/custom_cncjs.css >> app.css

 - Restart your cncjs server

 - Ctrl-Shift refresh your browser to clear the cache and load the new app